Upd4ting/HLColorObjectTracking/README.md

 # Concept

-Track in real time an object with unique color or LED.
+Track in real time an object with unique color.
 This is using OpenCVForUnity for the computer vision algorithm.

-Currently, the Hololens doesn't provide us access to the raw depth data.
-Because of that this library can only track object that we have in hand and that we know the size.
-The origin point of this object must also be static (stick for example).

-Microsoft is talking about an update to give us access to the information we need.
-If this update is released, I will update this library to be able to track any object.
+We track an objet of a kind of color and we use depth sensor and matrix to get a 3D position based on the camera.

 # Documentation